Associate Professor Nikki Moreland

 BSc Waik., PhD Auck.

-Dr Nikki Moreland is a Principle Investigator of the Maurice Wilkins Centre and a Senior Lecturer in Immunology and joined the faculty as a member of staff in 2016.
+Dr Nikki Moreland is an Associate Professor in Infection and Immunity and a Principle Investigator of the Maurice Wilkins Centre and joined the faculty as a member of staff in 2016.
 Nikki obtained her PhD from the University of Auckland and was previously a research fellow in the School of Biological Sciences, Auckland and Duke-NUS Graduate Medical School, Singapore.
 She has also held positions in the British pharmaceutical industry bringing a translational element to her research.

 Research | Current

 The team’s major research focus is rheumatic fever, a serious autoimmune disease that can develop after an untreated Strep A infection.
 Globally, Strep A is placed in the ‘top 10’ infectious causes of human death.
 The rates of rheumatic fever in Māori and Pacific children in New Zealand are amongst the highest in the world, and the disease pathology is poorly understood.

 Current lab members